vilkoos/my_data_analyst_portfolio/md/710_moocs.md

 - 2015, [DAT204x Introduction to R programming](https://www.edx.org/course/introduction-r-programming-microsoft-dat204x-0), Microsoft on edX.

 ---
+### HTML, CSS, JS
+- 2016, [Introduction to HTML5](https://www.coursera.org/learn/html), University of Michigan on Coursera (did not buy the soa).
+- 2016, [Introduction to CSS3](https://www.coursera.org/learn/introcss), University of Michigan on Coursera (did not buy the soa).
+- 2016, [Interactivity with JavaScript](https://www.coursera.org/learn/javascript), University of Michigan on Coursera (did not buy the soa).
+- 2016, [Advanced Styling with Responsive Design](https://www.coursera.org/learn/responsivedesign), University of Michigan on Coursera (did not buy the soa).
+- 2016, [HTML5 Introduction](https://www.edx.org/course/html5-introduction-w3cx-html5-0x), w3c on edX (did not buy the soa).

+---
 ### politics / history / policy

 - 2013, [Democratic Development](https://www.coursera.org/course/democraticdev), Stanford on Coursera, completed with soa.